What you'll need

 - Full also corrects both vertical and horizontal distortions.
-Unlike Auto, the Full option corrects the most extreme distortions, which sometimes results in Lightroom cropping off parts of the image you may want to keep.
+Unlike Auto, the Full option corrects the most extreme distortions, which sometimes results in cropping off parts of the image you may want to keep.

-For the sample photo, the Full option gives us the best result.
-Experiment with different Upright options to find the correction that best suits your photo.
-You can use the Reset button at any time to return to your original photo.
+We prefer the Full Upright option for the sample photo.
+Experiment with the different Upright options to find the correction that best suits your photo.
+You can click the Reset button at any time to return to your original photo.

-When correcting the persepective of a photo, you may get white areas where the correction shifts the image beyond the boundary of the original image dimensions.
-In Step 4, this is what happened after correcting the distortion.
+When correcting the perspective of a photo, you may get white areas where the correction shifts the image beyond the boundary of the original image dimensions.
+In the last step, this is what happened after applying the Full Upright option.

-To prevent this, select the Constrain Crop option to automatically crop the photo according to the original dimensions.
+To fix this, select the Constrain Crop option to automatically crop the photo according to the original dimensions.

-In addition to the auto correction options, you can also manually adjust the perspective of a photo.
-Click the Manual tab in the Lens Corrections panel.
-Use the sliders to fine-tune the perspective corrections.
+In addition to or instead of applying an Upright option, you can manually adjust the perspective of a photo using the sliders in the Transform panel.

-For the sample photo, slightly adjust the vertical distortion of the image by dragging the Vertical slider to -2.
+For the sample photo, fine-tune the vertical perspective of the adjusted photo by dragging the Vertical slider slightly to the left.

-Here you can see the original photo (left) compared to the photo with corrected perspective (right).
+Here you can see the original photo compared to the photo with corrected perspective.

-Try correcting the distortion in your other photos.
-Perspective correction works best with photos that have many horizontal or vertical lines.
+Perspective correction works best with photos that have prominent horizontal or vertical lines.
 Experiment with the Upright and Transform controls to correct perspective on other subjects, like panoramas or photos taken from extreme angles.

 Contributor: Matthias Heiderich